HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/cmd_line_api.md

 The `spHelper` provides the functions and variables that are related to a specific instance of the Script Application.
 To reference the `spHelper`, you must precede it with the application unique name space tag, for example, `[Plugin:ScriptPortletNamespace]`.
 To make it easier to use this object, you can create your own uniquely named variable, for example, `var myspHelper = [Plugin:ScriptPortletNamespace]spHelper;`.

+!!! important
+    When developing locally, you can use the `__SPNS__` placeholder for the namespace.
+    The placeholder is automatically translated when you import or push to the DX server.
+For details, see [Add tokens to generate unique namespace IDs when applications are pushed or imported to a Script Application](https://help.hcl-software.com/digital-experience/9.5/CF229/extend_dx/script_application/build_app_with_script_application/cmd_line_push_cmd_patt_rep/).

+    You can also reference the namespace with the `[Plugin:Portlet key="namespace" compute="once"]` tag.
+For more information, see [Portlet plugin tag](https://help.hcl-software.com/digital-experience/9.5/CF229/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/portlet_plugins/plugin_portlet_portlet/).

 ## spHelper field summary

 -   **`spHelper.renderingLocale`**